Grand-Canonical Symmetric Orbifold Theories: Central Operators

 Stirling numbers of the second kind are generated by the exponential function $\frac{1}{l!}(e^x-1)^l$.
 Therefore, the coefficient $a^{(k,n)}_{p}$ of $\alpha_{k,1^p}$ is given by

 The simplest example is the operator product expansion of the central charge operator with a single cycle twist.
 It reads

 with $k\geq 2$.
 A geometric interpretation of equation \eqref{IOPE} is that $\alpha_1$ either marks an existing sheet or creates a new one.
 Holographically, the latter corresponds to adding a disjoint worldsheet in its vacuum state.
-Indeed, the Hilbert space \eqref{Hilbert} distinguishes between vacuum configurations with different numbers of worldsheets.
-A key takeaway of our construction is that for the boundary description to exhibit a field theory structure, it must holographically encode a multi-string Hilbert space.
+A key property of the Hilbert space \eqref{Hilbert} is indeed that it distinguishes between vacuum configurations with different numbers of worldsheets in their vacuum state.
+The string number is equal to the number of partial permutation orbits in the dual state.
+For instance, $\alpha_{1,3}=\alpha_{(1)(234)}+\text{etc.}$ represents a two-string state.
+Our construction suggests that for a boundary description to exhibit a field theory structure, and an operator product expansion in particular, it must holographically encode a multi-string Hilbert space.